hagege/child_themes/plugins/shrinking-logo-sticky-header/1.5.1/readme.txt

 * Option to enable Text <Menu> below mobile Icon and display larger mobile menu Icon (Hamburger) - better for accessibility reasons (added in Version 1.4)
 * Option to Label Text <Menu> (added in Version 1.4)
 * Option: Menu does not appear as sticky on mobile devices - may be better for accessibility reasons. (added in Version 1.4.1)
 * Option: Above the header, there may be a margin set by the theme.
-TThis margin can be disabled if desired. (added in Version 1.5.1)
+This margin can be disabled if desired. (added in Version 1.5.1)
-* Option: The anchors can be controlled based on the shrunk height of the header, if desired. (added in Version 1.5.1)

 Dynamic Header & Navigation for Block Themes (Previous name of the plugin: Shrinking Logo Sticky Header) is a lightweight WordPress plugin developed specifically as a navigation solution for most Block Themes.